erikpukinskis/prototype-narrative-editor/THEFUTURE.md

  - [X] Broken libs don't crash server
  - [X] Use JSON instead of querystring for save format
  - [X] Fix "port in use" error on Narrative save
+ - [X] Narrative can restart itself from a web request
- - [ ] Make it so Narrative can load from Procfile even with a name (define('narrative', ...))
+ - [X] Make it so Narrative can load from Procfile even with a name (define('narrative', ...))
- - [ ] Narrative can restart itself from a web request
+ - [ ] Load hello before helloworldhtml
  - [ ] When you edit editor.md it gets hot reloaded

 And that'll be 0.3.0, "Self hosting without touching the filesystem".
 Not pretty.
 But this is 0.x.